canastro/blog/content/blog/2019-09-01-react-ui-lib-part1/index.md

 date: "2019-01-01T22:00:00.000Z"
 ---

+This is a series of posts about how to create a module of reusable ui components with typescript, storybook and styled components:
+* Part 1 - Bootstrap your project and sample app
+* Part 2 - Adding a default theme

 It's pretty common to repeat yourself and recreate the same basic ui components multiple times when starting new projects.
 In this post I'll try  to guide you in creating a reusable module for your UI components.

 This project should be self-documented through tsdocs, have a great way for developers (and designers or product owners) to see the available components, all their different options / behaviours and how to use it.

+The tools we're going to be using are: **React**, **Typescript**, **Storybook** and **Styled-components**.

 # Kickoff and setup

-Create a folder for your ui-kit, lets call it, `bob-ross-kit`.
+Create a folder for your ui-kit, lets call it, **bob-ross-kit**.
 Do the npm init thing and add the following dependencies:

 ```json
   "devDependencies": {